eins78/git-o-mat/README.markdown

     mkdir ~/Dropbox/"$WIKI"
     git clone "$GITIT_PATH"/"$WIKI"/"$DOCS_FOLDER" ~/Dropbox/"$WIKI"

 But since the script just does "`git push`" it should work with whatever default remote you defined.
-(So by not setting a default remote you can disable pushing per repository.
+(So by not setting a default remote you can disable pushing per repository).

 ## TODO